In the know: secret pleasures and places, selected by our cottage owners

 "If you like a great walk with spectacular views, then it is well worth climbing the Simonside Hills in the National Park just south of Rothbury.
 We even managed to coax our children to the top when they were little as they kept on the lookout for Smarties amongst the rocks left by the 'Smartie Fairy'."

 "Holidays here should include giving yourself time to sit down with some cake and coffee in a small, quirky, independent cafe.
 Follow a wonderful beach walk with a visit to Eleanor’s Byre near Embleton and The Stableyard near Craster.
-Both are special places, run by local friends of ours, where homemade cakes, gifts and plants and found in abundance.
+Both are special places, run by local friends of ours, where homemade cakes, gifts and plants are found in abundance.
 You’re also sure to meet Bobbie the Spaniel at The Stableyard, and Doris the donkey and Mabel the pot-bellied pig at Eleanor’s Byre!"

 Simon and Karen, owners of Heritage Cottage, Scottish Borders